Category Archives: Confectionery

 George Mathieson (1844 – 1940) and Alexander Horn (1851 – 1923) joined the business as partners soon afterwards, and were instrumental in its subsequent expansion.
 Mathieson and Horn both came from the village of Insch in Aberdeenshire, Scotland.

-The growth of the sugar beet industry in Britain, and a consequential reduction in sugar costs, allowed Clarnico to experience rapid growth.
+The growth of the sugar beet industry in Britain, with a consequent reduction in ingredients costs, allowed Clarnico to enter into rapid growth.
 Clarke, Nickolls & Coombs employed 300 people by 1881.

 Clarke, Nickolls & Coombs is established as a public company; a profit-sharing scheme is introduced

 Mathieson and Horn introduced a profit-sharing scheme for the workforce from 1890.
 After paying a six percent dividend, the company split the remaining profit equally between the shareholders and the workforce.
 840 people shared a total of £1,700 in 1893.
-The scheme gave staff the incentive to work harder, and promoted worker retention.
+The scheme gave staff the incentive to work harder, and enhanced employee retention levels.

 The business grew rapidly throughout the 1890s.
 1,000 men were employed in 1891.
 Around 1,300 people were employed by 1892, around 1,500 in 1896, and 2,000 by 1899.
 The factory site covered five acres by 1896.